 - Knik & Colony Glacier Flightseeing Tour

 Flightseeing over the Knik Glacier will provide you with a breathtaking view of this gigantic glacier.
-Stretching 5 miles wide and 25 miles long, this azure blue glacier winds its way through the Chugach Mountain Range.
+Stretching five miles wide and 25 miles long, this azure blue glacier winds its way through the Chugach Mountain Range.
 Less than a mile away lays, the end to another great geographic wonder, the Colony Glacier.
-The steep decent of the Colony and its “ice falls” make for incredible aerial photos.
+The steep descent of the Colony and its “ice falls” make for incredible aerial photos.
 Enjoy a brief landing in Lake George for a great photo op in front of the glacier!

 - Full Day Halibut Fishing

 Enjoy a full day of fishing as you search for the catch of a lifetime!
 Travel 30-90 miles away from Whittier as you traverse the waters of Prince William Sound and the Northern Gulf of Alaska in search of halibut.
 You can also expect to see rockfish, lingcod, cod and salmon along the way.
 Your experienced guide will be there to provide instruction for those who are new to fishing, as well as compare stories of “the one that got away” with those who are offshore veterans!
 The weather can change quickly out on the water, so layered clothing is recommended for rain or shine.

 Enjoy the incredible view of the Chugach Mountain Range as you travel south from Anchorage and around Turnagain Arm Inlet on your way to this non-profit sanctuary dedicated to preserving Alaska’s wildlife.
 Explore over 200 acres of spacious habitats as you learn about the resident orphaned and injured wildlife and observe their natural “wild” behavior.
 You may have the chance to see brown bears cooling off in the water, a bull moose strutting, wood bison roaming on pastures and more!